alicemunsal/dohex/DoHex.md

 ### Component Communication

 Components can talk to each other in various ways.
-They can communicate to each other through their ports, or they can expose service interfaces (REST, gRPC, etc), or we can use event-driven architecture, etc. This is a big topic, so I will write about it in a latter post.
+They can communicate to each other directly through their ports, or they can expose service interfaces (REST, gRPC, etc), or we can use event-driven architecture, etc. This is a big topic, so I will write about it in a latter post.

 ![Direct](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Event%20Bus.png)
 *Component Communication through Event Bus*